jame25/Piper-Tray/README.md

 Speech rate can be altered using the 'speed' variable (1.0 is the default speed, lower value i.e 0.5 = faster).

+## Dictionary Rules:

+Keywords found in the **ignore.dict** file are skipped over.

+If a keyword in the **banned.dict** file is detected, the entire line is skipped.

+**replace.dict** functions as a replacement for a keyword or phrase, i.e LHC=Large Hadron Collider

 ## Support:

 If you find this project helpful and would like to support its development, you can buy me a coffee on Ko-Fi: